 Is there a User’s Guide available for EHF’s Online Application Process?
-Yes, click here to download the User's Guide to EHF's Online Application.
+Yes, click here to view the grantee portal login instructions for new applicants and for returning grantees.

 Are all fields on the LOI and application required?

 Yes.
+All required fields and questions are bolded.
 However, if the question does not apply to your organization or request, please indicate such in the response field.